kenzap/api-docs/source/index.html.md

 })
 ```

 Welcome to Kenzap Cloud API.
-You can use this API to access and manage thje data of your installed Extensions in the **Kenzap Cloud Space**.
+You can use this API to access and manage the data of your installed Extensions in the **Kenzap Cloud Space**.

 Extensions are building blocks of Kenzap Cloud allowing you to create progressive web applications for businesses of all sizes.
 All extensions are **open-sourced**.
 You can explore some extension examples on [Github](https://github.com/topics/kenzap-cloud).